-Camping is an integral part of the Boy Scout program and most troops have a good amount of camping gear to maintain.
+Camping is an integral part of the Scouts BSA program and most troops have a good amount of camping gear to maintain.
 The Quartermaster is a youth member of the troop who keeps track of troop equipment and sees that it is in good working order.

 The description and requirements below are an example.
 Adjust them as necessary to meet the needs of your troop.
 The printable copy also includes a self evaluation form for the position.

 Printable copy of Quartermaster Description and Self Evaluation

 - Appointed by Senior Patrol Leader and Assistant Senior Patrol Leader with Scoutmaster approval